rccchoudhury/dw_eval/README.md

 A comprehensive system for generating high-quality codebase questions from GitHub PRs and evaluating AI-powered code search systems.

+The "interview" code goes up to 4fb9b5ee58d39d4823cd4935fd0ab842d3ac335d.
+All work after that can be considered as "extra".

 ## Overview

 This pipeline creates evaluation test cases by: